 Screening is used to look for cancer before you have any symptoms or signs.
 Scientists have developed, and continue to develop, tests that can be used to screen a person for specific types of cancer.
 The overall goals of cancer screening are to:

 Lower the number of people who die from the disease, or eliminate deaths from cancer altogether

 Lower the number of people who develop the disease

 Learn more about the basics of cancer screening.

 Screening information for head and neck cancer

 People who routinely drink alcohol, currently use tobacco products, or have used tobacco products in the past should receive general health screening examination at least once a year.
 This is a simple, quick procedure in which the doctor looks in the nose, mouth, and throat for abnormalities and feels for lumps in the neck.
-If anything unusual is found, the doctor will recommend a more extensive examination using 1 or more of the procedures mentioned in the Diagnosis section.
+If anything unusual is found, the doctor will recommend a more extensive examination using 1 or more of the procedures described in the Diagnosis section.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems this type of cancer can cause.
 You may use the menu to choose a different section to read in this guide.